Tri-Agency Research Data Management Policy

 3.1 Institutional Strategy

-- recognizing data as an important research output and fostering excellence in data management;
+- recognizing data as an important research output;

 - promoting the importance of data management to researchers, staff and students;

-- providing, or supporting access to, recognized repository services or other platforms that securely preserve, curate and provide continued access to research data.
+- providing, or supporting access to, repository services or other platforms that securely preserve, curate and provide appropriate access to research data;

-The strategy must be made publicly available on the institution’s website, with contact information to which inquiries about the strategy can be directed.
-The institution should regularly review, and revise the strategy where appropriate, as research data management services, infrastructure and practices evolve.
+The institution should regularly review and revise the strategy where appropriate, for instance, as RDM services, infrastructure and practices evolve.

-All grant proposals submitted to the agencies should include methodologies that reflect best practices in research data management.
-The agencies encourage grant applicants to complete data management plans (DMPs) as an essential step in research project design.
-For specific funding opportunities, the agencies may require DMPs to be submitted to the appropriate agency at time of application; in these cases, the DMPs may be considered in the adjudication process.
+All grant proposals submitted to the agencies should include methodologies that reflect best practices in RDM.
+For certain funding opportunities, the agencies will require data management plans (DMPs) to be submitted to the appropriate agency at the time of application, as outlined in the call for proposals; in these cases, the DMPs will be considered in the adjudication process.

-The content and length of DMPs depend on the research project.
-Generally, DMPs describe:
+DMPs are living documents that can be modified to accommodate changes throughout the course of a research project.
+The content and length of DMPs depend on the research project, but all DMPs should describe: